 2. Over communicate (and outsource as much as possible)

 In addition to email, consider digital channels such as your employee web portal and messaging services like Slack.
 We’ve seen creating a dedicated Slack channel for professional development and upskilling work well for some companies.
 Also make use of in-person forums such as company meetings, team meetings, and one-on-one manager check-ins.
-Communicate throughout the year and increase communications during the second half of the year, emphasizing the use-it-or-lose nature of the annual benefit to drive urgency and action (our data shows that at least 10% of employees who use their benefit use it during the month of December.).
+Communicate throughout the year and increase communications during the second half of the year, emphasizing the use-it-or-lose nature of the annual benefit to drive urgency and action.

 Of course, we encourage you to lean on your OneRange consultants to manage as many of these communications as you can – we have a proven playbook and the capacity to serve as an extension of your HR team.

 3. Ensure policies are clear and easy to find

 Confusion over upskilling programs and how to take advantage is one of the primary reasons these benefits often go underutilized.
 Make sure to have clear policies covering the basics, including:

 - Upskilling stipend amount

 - Timeline for using (e.g., annual)

 Additionally, anticipate some of the more nuanced questions employees might ask about your continuous education program and prepare Q&As to address them.
 For example, can employees complete upskilling activities during working hours, or should they do it on their own time?
 If a program is paid for using an annual stipend in a given fiscal year, can the program content be completed in the following year?

 Your OneRange consultant can help you craft policies in line with best practices, as well as help enforce your policies and answer any employee questions that may arise.
 Of course, all of the effort you’ve put into developing the policies will be wasted if employees have to go digging through an endless series of emails to find them.
 Make sure policies are easy to find in an obvious location.